GreatRed Lake Gold

 1. Phase 1

-Integrate historical drilling, government datasets, and recent geophysics into a single 3D model.
+Integrate historical drilling, OGS datasets, and prior airborne geophysics into a single 3D model.
 Prioritize drill-ready targets.

 2. Phase 2

-Detailed prospecting, channel sampling, and structural mapping over priority blocks ahead of the planned drill program.
+Detailed structural mapping, channel sampling, and prospecting over priority blocks ahead of geophysics.

 3. Phase 3